FDSN/DAS-metadata/schema.rst

 ------------------------
 The metadata fully describes the five key components of a DAS data collection
 system: (1) interrogator, (2) data acquisition, (3) channels, (4) cable, and (5)
 fiber.
-The metadata schema is hierarchical based, with a parent ‘overview’ metadata block describing the experiment, and two main child branches describing the instrument (i.e., interrogator, photonics setup, acquisition parameters) and the sensor locations (i.e., cable installation and fiber properties).
+The metadata schema is hierarchical based, with a parent `overview` metadata block describing the experiment, and two main child branches describing the instrument (i.e., interrogator, photonics setup, acquisition parameters) and the sensor locations (i.e., cable installation and fiber properties).
 The